BrunoZell/CollectiveIntelligence/litepaper.md

 - Have service providers committing to causing successful deliveries of products that are wanted
 - Have operating solvers who actively find and propose proposals.

+Observations: pay per entropy
+Domains: pay per reduction in surprise x useful economic activity caused (=used in completed deals):
+- historically: immediately, relative to theories that have been improved upon
+- future: pay/deal, gradually decreased based on how quickly it is replaced by newer theories proposals + deals: payment through commitment negotiations, whatever you can get from others.

 Each voluntary participant of coordination markets creates a permissionless account.
 Each account automatically keeps track of: wants, commitments, action traces, balances, resource consumption.

 Wants and commitments are explicitly updated by the account owner, with each account having a set of active wants and another set of active commitments.